-The MA Theology program is administered by the Graduate Steering Committee, a subcommittee of the Faculty of Theology Committee.
+The Master of Arts in Theology program is administered by the Graduate Steering Committee (GSC), a subcommittee of the Faculty of Theology Committee (FTC).
 On behalf of the FTC, the GSC oversees issues pertaining to faculty workload, student supervision and funding, and the maintenance of a community of research and learning.
 The GSC is chaired by the program Chair, who is responsible for the day-to-day management of the program.
 Decisions made by the GSC take the form of recommendations and reports that are then passed at meetings of the FTC.